insure logo

 • Some car insurance companies may demand authorization before proceeding with any vehicle repairs or injury treatments.

-What should you do after a car accident that is not your fault?
+What should you do after a car accident that isn’t your fault?

-Being in a car accident is a stressful experience, even when it isn’t your fault.
-Here are some tips on what to do if you find yourself in this situation.
+Regardless of who is at fault, being in a car accident is a stressful experience.
+Here are some helpful tips to guide you through the situation.

 1. Gather information at the scene